ooodin/Localizator/README.md

 Localizator helps iOS developers efficiently manage and localize their applications using Apple's modern string catalog approach.
 With Localizator, you can:

-- Generate `.xcstrings` files from your codebase
+- Generate translations for your `.xcstrings` files using OpenAI
 - Manage translations across multiple languages
 - Streamline the localization workflow